cross-seed/cross-seed.org/docs/basics/daemon.md

     chmod +x transmission-cross-seed.sh
     ```

-4. In the settings of Transmission: call script when download completes: `sh ./transmission-cross-seed.sh`
+4. In the settings of Transmission set it to call the script when download completes:

+    ```shell
+    sh ./transmission-cross-seed.sh
+    ```

 ### Deluge